alwaysshrek/qvorak/README.md

 * Alt+S - Go to Account Settings.

 ## Changelog
+### Ver 1.7.3
+* As per the new quora website design, fixed the broken 'Add Question' shortcut.
+### Ver 1.7.2
+* As per the new quora website design, Changed the shortcut to ‘Alt+W’ as well from ‘Shift+Alt+F’.
 ### Ver 1.7.1
 * Added clear notifications feature.
 ### Ver 1.7